UCL/rsd-engineeringcourse/session10/06design.md

 * design patterns
 * processes, such as Agile, in the context of design

-### Adding an eagle to the boids
+### An eagle in the boids

-We applied the newly-gained knowledge to refactor our (now Good!)
-Boids code with elements of inheritance, polymorphism, and pattern design.
-The new code was then visualised in Unified Modelling Language.
+We applied our new knowledge to refactor our (now-good!) boids code with elements of object orientation.

 We are looking for: